Obscuretone/obscuretone.github.io/public/posts/en/simple_pam.md

 ## What This Project Shows

-The value of this project is not its size.
-It is the kind of boundary it touches.
+The value of this project comes from the kind of boundary it touches.

 It shows: